-During the last few years, the Bank has made various acquisitions (in particular, the acquisition of the insurance subsidiary Vörður and Valitor's acquisition of AltaPay A/S for its e-commerce platform (on 4 May 2020, Valitor divested its Danish operations), IPS-International Payment Services Limited and Chip and PIN Solutions Ltd for its operations in the UK) and it has divested a number of assets, primarily non-core assets, which consist of legacy equity holdings of non-core subsidiaries and other assets, such as investment property, which it had acquired through restructuring processes following the financial crisis in 2008.
+During the last few years, the Bank has made various acquisitions (in particular, the acquisition of the insurance subsidiary Vördur) and it has divested a number of assets, primarily non-core assets, which consist of legacy equity holdings of non-core subsidiaries and other assets, such as investment property, which it had acquired through restructuring processes following the financial crisis in 2008.
 See "Description of Bank - History - 2010-2012: Restructuring of the Bank and its customers".
 The Bank also acquired a majority interest in United Silicon as a result of its default.
 In the future, the Bank may make additional acquisitions and may decide to divest certain parts of its current businesses.
 The Bank may encounter difficulties integrating entities it has acquired into its operations or the combination of the businesses may not perform as well as anticipated.
 Failure to complete announced business combinations or failure to successfully integrate acquired businesses could lead to departures of key employees and have a material adverse effect on the Bank's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Notes.